glv1at118/blog-project/README.md

 - A square-like "Metro-Style" is applied throughout the page application, making the app look neat.
 - ... ...

-Some snapshots of the page application:
+Snapshots of the page application on computer screens:

 ![1](https://user-images.githubusercontent.com/44102726/64390839-6a214780-d014-11e9-8eb7-9d702c5a07e5.PNG)